Foundation

 Enabling children to grow up in a home without violence.
-Giving patients with a rare brain tumour the best possible chance of recovery.
 Enabling people with schizophrenia to participate in society.
+Enabling patients with a rare brain tumour to have the best possible chances of recovery.

 The Guido Fluri Foundation pursues three goals that are all connected to founder Guido Fluri’s own life story.
 The entrepreneur established the Foundation in 2010.
 It is self-financed and brings all of its projects to fruition without external fundraising.